About the Journal

 - Editors and all staff should guarantee the confidentiality of the submitted manuscript.

-- Editors will be guided by the COPE flowcharts if there is a suspected misconduct or disputed authorship.
+- Editors will be guided by the COPE flowcharts if there is suspected misconduct or disputed authorship.

 Contribution to Editorial Decisions.
 Peer review assists the editor in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.